GED and GED Preparation

 You are eligible to take the GED test if you are a resident of California and meet any one of the following criteria:

-• You are within 60 days of when you would have graduated high school and are not currently enrolled in high school.
+• You are within 60 days of when you would have graduated high school had you remained in school and followed the usual course of study.
+(Candidates testing under these criteria may not be currently enrolled in High School).

 • You are 17 years old and incarcerated in a California state or county correctional facility.

 Yes there are!
-The Skill Development Courses for the GED are FREE at Shasta College.
+The Skill Development Courses (SDEV) for the GED are FREE at Shasta College.
 You can enroll at any time during a regular semester or summer session.
-These courses are being taught at the Health Science University Center (Downtown) - 1400 Market Street.
-For more information, please call 530.339.3614 or 530.242.7711
+These courses are being taught at the Redding Library, 110 Parkview Avenue.
+For more information, please call 530-242-7711 or 530-247-6972

 SDEV 301, Pre-GED Test Preparation is a course to prepare the student at the 6th to 8th grade reading level, preparing students to apply the knowledge gained to real-life situations.
 Course content includes skill building and test-taking practice in the areas of reading, writing, social studies, science and math.
 The purpose of this class is to provide the necessary foundation for the student to tackle GED-level work.

 SDEV 302, GED Test Preparation is a course to prepare the student to pass the GED and enable them to apply the knowledge to real-life situations.
 Course content includes skill building and test-taking practice in the areas of reading, writing, social studies, science and math.
 The purpose of this class is for students to successfully pass all five parts of the GED examination.